CROCODILE-CESM/CrocoDash/docs/source/for_users/input_params.md

 ## Tips and Best Practices

 - **Start with defaults** - CrocoDash provides tested defaults; modify only what you need
-- **Use preview_namelists frequently** - It validates your changes
 - **Document your changes** - Add comments to user_nl_mom explaining why you changed things
-- **Version control** - Keep track of parameter changes across experiments (Each case is a git repo)
-- **Test incrementally** - Change a few parameters, run a short test, then add more
 - **Check compatibility** - Some parameters interact; changing one may require changing others

 ## Troubleshooting